converged-computing/operator-experiments/google/resources/run1/README.md

 ```

 I wonder if there are variants of those commands that are scoped to the cgroup?
 We can discuss / decide what to look at next.

+#### Proposal for next steps

+1. Figure out how to get exact mapping in machine.xml
+2. Create a simplified version just with hwloc and indexed job (we don't need the flux operator, etc.)
+3. Run this multiple times (this simplified version) to get different mappings
+4. Derive computational way/metric to say how much that mapping varies.
+5. What does the variability mean for our HPC applications?

+Likely we are going to learn (and want to show that) it doesn't make sense to try and use Kubernetes to control resources.
+BUT this is where Flux is hugely useful to control the resources within a single node controlled by one Kubelet.

 ### Clean Up